guychouk/dotfiles/README.md

 ## Using this

 Not meant to be installed wholesale on someone else's machine - paths and tool choices are mine.
-I hope something here will be of interest to you.
+Nevertheless, I still hope something here will be of interest to you.